cardillan/mindcode/README.markdown

 1. Install Java 17+, Maven 3.6, and PostgreSQL
 2. Create a database in PostgreSQL named `mindcode_development`

-> **Note**: If you install PostgreSQL locally, you won't be able to run Mindcode in Docker due to a port collision.
+Note: Docker configuration has been updated to allow running Mindcode in Docker alongside a local PostgreSQL installation.

 #### Windows